Pascal-So/pascalsommer-photography-2016/README.md

-# pascalsommer-redesign

-Completely rebuilding pascalsommer.ch for the sake of practicing html/css and because the html/css on the other one is a mess.
+# Pascal Sommer Photography, 2016 Version

+This was the first version of my photography blog that can be considered more than just an experiment.
+It was live from July 2016 until January 2017.

+Copy `sqlConfig.php.example` to `sqlConfig.php` and fill in the relevant credentials.